omarabid59/TensorflowDeepSortTracking/README.md

 # Deep SORT with Tensorflow

+**NOTE.
+This repository is no longer actively being maintained by me.
+However, if others would like to make changes, please put up a Pull request and I'll do my best to merge the changes ASAP.
+Happy coding! :)**

 ## Introduction

 This repository is an implementation to perform realtime tracking with Tensorflow using a [SSD model trained on the COCO dataset](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 It is based on the *Simple Online and Realtime Tracking with a Deep Association Metric* [Deep SORT](https://github.com/nwojke/deep_sort) algorithm.
 See the original repository for more information.